awsdocs/amazon-athena-user-guide/doc_source/connect-with-odbc.md

 # Connecting to Amazon Athena with ODBC<a name="connect-with-odbc"></a>

 Download the Amazon Athena ODBC driver License Agreement, ODBC drivers, and ODBC documentation using the following links\.
+For permissions information, see [Access through JDBC and ODBC Connections](policy-actions.md)\.

 ## Amazon Athena ODBC Driver License Agreement<a name="atelong-odbc-driver-license-agreement"></a>